Phoolbagan metro station

 Phoolbagan (also known as LIC Phoolbagan for sponsorship reasons) is an underground metro station on the East-West corridor of the Green Line of Kolkata Metro in Phoolbagan, a north neighbourhood of Kolkata, India.
 The underground station is at the Phoolbagan crossing on the Narkeldanga Main Road.
 It is near to the Gurudas College and Dr. Shyamaprasad Mukherjee Institution.
 The station opened on 4 October 2020 and commercial services started the next day.

 The Station

 Structure

-This is the first underground station in this line and has island platforms.
+This is the first underground station on the line and features an island platform.